 Thoreau MacDonald (J.E.H.
-MacDonald's son) wrote a perfect foreword to Ottelyn Addison's book... ``Tom Thomson : The Algonquin Years``
+MacDonald's son) and as recorded by Tom Thomson in the above sketch, wrote the perfect foreword to Ottelyn Addison's book... ``Tom Thomson : The Algonquin Years``

 “Thomson’s work would be a fine study for some competent critic, but anyone attempting it should be familiar, not only with every phase of his work, but with the country too.
 He must know the trees, rocks, lakes, rivers, weather; to have them in his bones ..."

 I do not profess to be an art critic or curator but I am fully qualified to discuss the meteorology in Tom`s art.
 I do hope that you enjoy the following discussions and that it encourages reflection and positive debate. .
 In some cases, there are multiple plausible solutions and I attempt to give each a fair presentation.
-I always try to conclude with the most likely interpretation.
+I always try to conclude with the most likely meteorological interpretation that explains Tom's motivation to record what he saw.
 Of course, I am making this all up but it is based on some pretty sound science.
-(About Phil the Forecaster, Web, Blog)
+(About Phil the Forecaster, Art and Merchandise, Web, Blog)